 Athletes have a unique position on college campuses---they often are seen as student leaders.
-They multi-task, are often driven, get up early for practice and pre-season sessions.
-With these pressures and balancing so many tasks---athletes often experience additional stress or have difficulty keeping up with demands from their parents, coaches, professors and friends.
+They multi-task, are often driven, and must get up early for practice and pre-season sessions.
+With these pressures and balancing so many tasks, athletes often experience excessive stress or have difficulty keeping up with demands from their parents, coaches, professors and friends.

-Counseling offers a way for student athletes to be there manage their lives given the high demands placed on them.
-Counseling services are paid for as part of student's tuition, are confidential (no information goes to parents or coaches without student's permission).
+Counseling offers a way for student athletes to manage their lives given the high demands placed on them.
+Counseling services are confidential (i.e., no information goes to parents or coaches without student's permission).

-You have a special role in the lines of your student athletes.
+- You have a special role in the lives of your student athletes.
 They listen to you and your suggestions.
 If you give them the impression counseling is an OK choice, they will believe you.

-You can help the student overcome the idea counseling is just for the "weak".
-Counseling, like practice and training---provides students skills for future games.
-In counseling, the skills learned of support received provide the student the tools needed to better manage their obligation academic, social, practice and games.
+- You can help the student overcome the idea counseling is just for the "weak".
+Counseling--like practice and training--provides students opportunities to build skills.
+In counseling, the skills developed provide the students the tools needed to better manage their academic, social, and personal obligations.

-If you notice a behavior (drinking, anger, isolation, social conflicts) with a student, consider a referral to counseling to help address these problems that impact the quality of their play.
+- If you notice a behavior (e.g., drinking, anger, isolation, social conflicts) with a student, consider a referral to Counseling & Testing Center to help address these problems.

 - American Counseling Association